ssentinull/hugo-portfolio/content/projects/chi-square-feature-selection.md

 ## Output.

-This module produces three different outputs that are saved in three different files:
+This module produces three different files with differing outputs:

-1. In the directory `./data/output/fv-tokens.json`.
-This file is used to save the 150 aggregated words with the highest Chi-Square value for each journal and removes any duplicate words.
+1. The file in the `./data/output/fv-tokens.json` directory is used to save the 150 aggregated words with the highest Chi-Square value for each journals and removes any duplicate words.

    ```
    [